If you’re new to PowerPoint read on. If you're already a little familiar with PowerPoint try the intermediate version of this article.

-Microsoft Powerpoint is slideshow presentation application used worldwide for professional and educational presentation It comes as part of the Microsoft Office suite, a package of several Microsoft applications like PowerPoint for PowerPoint processing, Outlook for emails and Excel for spreadsheets.
+Microsoft Powerpoint is slideshow presentation application used worldwide for professional and educational presentation.
+It comes as part of the Microsoft Office suite, a package of several Microsoft applications like PowerPoint for creating and presenting slideshows, Outlook for emails and Excel for spreadsheets.

-If you're new to Microsoft Powerpoint ('Powerpoint' for short, slideshow presentations made are commonly just referred to as 'powerpoints' as well) this article starts from the ground up.
+If you're new to Microsoft PowerPoint ('PowerPoint' for short, slideshow presentations made are commonly just referred to as 'PowerPoints' / 'PPTs' as well) this article starts from the ground up.
 In this article we'll explore:

 - What version of Powerpoint do I have?